The Marianna Brown Dietrich College of Humanities and Social Sciences

 Location: Baker Hall 154F

-From its inception in 1982, the Dietrich College senior honors program has provided outstanding undergraduate students with the opportunity to work individually with faculty members throughout the college on original research and creative projects.
-The honors program is a senior-year program.
+From its inception in 1982, the Dietrich College senior honors program has provided outstanding undergraduate seniors with the opportunity to work individually with faculty members throughout the university on original research and creative projects.
 Admission is based on achievement of a cumulative QPA of at least 3.50 in one's major and 3.25 overall, endorsement of a thesis proposal by the faculty member who will serve as thesis advisor, and department head approval.
 Honors students enroll in an honors thesis course sequence for both semesters of the senior year (9 units per semester).
 Upon successful completion of the honors thesis, a student qualifies for graduation with Dietrich College Honors, and will have this designation as well as the thesis title noted on the final transcript.

 The Honors Research Scholarship Program is an optional component for students who have applied and been accepted into the college’s Senior Honors Program.
-Scholars spend the summer before their senior year undertaking early-stage research and development of their thesis topics.
-Financial support through a stipend and related funds for research-related expenses allows scholars to apply themselves full-time to their projects during these summer months.
-This in turn enables scholars to build a strong foundation and momentum for their honors thesis as the fall semester of the senior year gets underway, and ultimately leading to completion of the project by the end of the spring semester.
+Financial support through a stipend and related funds for research-related expenses allows scholars to spend the summer before their senior year undertaking early-stage research and development of their thesis topics.
 Students apply for this scholarship program in the spring of the junior year, simultaneous with submission of an application and thesis project proposal for the Dietrich College Senior Honors Program.

 Community Engagement Fellowship